pzel/l/README.md

 and I believe Erlang programmers could benefit from adopting this common idiomatic core.

-Also: I don't like having to implement little 'helper functions' for list manipulation in random places in the codebase.
+Also: having to implement little 'helper functions' for list manipulation in random places in the codebase is suboptimal.
 Helper functions smell, and the remedy is code removal via better abstractions.

 ### Basic functions